Menu

 • Self-leveling property becomes a liability on sloped driveways

-Sashco 16210 Slab Concrete Crack Repair#
+Sashco 16210 Slab Concrete Crack Repair - Best Dedicated Driveway Formula?#

 Best for: Homeowners with sloped driveways, or any angled crack face where self-leveling formulas would drain out before curing.

-• +Gel consistency prevents sagging or pooling on sloped driveways
+• Gel consistency prevents sagging or pooling on sloped driveways

-• +UV-stable formula resists discoloration in direct sunlight
+• UV-stable formula resists discoloration in direct sunlight

-• +Rated for cracks up to 1/2 inch wide
+• Rated for cracks up to 1/2 inch wide

-• +Gray tint blends with standard concrete
+• Gray tint blends with standard concrete

 • Minimal application guidance in the product listing - consult Sashco's website